massung/lexer/README.md

 # The LEXER Package

 The `LEXER` package is a very simple and small regular expression library for [LispWorks](http://www.lispworks.com).
+There is also has a lexer macro that tokenizes strings and is designed to be used in conjuction with the [`PARSERGEN`](http://www.lispworks.com/documentation/lw50/LWRM/html/lwref-433.htm) package built into [LispWorks](http://www.lispworks.com).

+# Lua-style Regular Expressions

-It follows the pattern matching syntax used by [Lua](http://www.lua.org) for simple regular expression functionality: matching, searching, splitting, and replacing.
+The pattern syntax closely follows the pattern matching format used by [Lua](http://www.lua.org) for simple regular expression functionality: matching, searching, splitting, and replacing.
 You can see the syntax for these patterns [here](http://www.lua.org/pil/20.2.html).
-It also has a lexer macro that tokenizes strings and is designed to be used in conjuction with the [`PARSERGEN`](http://www.lispworks.com/documentation/lw50/LWRM/html/lwref-433.htm) package built into [LispWorks](http://www.lispworks.com).

-# Lua-style Regular Expressions
+You should be very aware of what it's limitations are.

+# Exposed Classes

 The two exposed classes are `re` and `re-match`.
 The `re` class doesn't expose any functionality, but the `re-match` class exposes the following reader functions: